 We calculated the lack of marketability adjustment based on the Quantitative Marketability Discount Method.
 The value of a business today is generally expressed as the present value of all expected future cash flows to be derived from the enterprise, discounted to the present, at an appropriate discount rate.

-The Quantitative Marketability Discount Model (QMDM) was designed to employ the basic discounted cash flow model to value illiquid interests of closely held enterprises in the context of appraisals of the relevant business enterprises.
+The Quantitative Marketability Discount Model (QMDM) employs the basic discounted cash flow model to value the illiquid interests of closely held enterprises in the context of appraisals of the relevant business enterprises.

 Essentially, BA F|G determines the net terminal value of selling the company at fair market value in 2 years (or the time it is forecasted to sell in the future) and then calculates the difference between the fair market value today and the calculation above.